It wasn’t like this in my day!

 Turn up with your cake, let the staff take care of the crafts and enjoy a coffee.
 Although, I am sure you can join in too!

-Animal parties for kids.
+Animal parties for children.

 For those keen naturalists out there!